angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 ### I Hate Relying on the Top of my Deck

-The games that I lose which annoy me the most are the ones where it has gone a bit long and I am waiting for "that one card" to win.
-The worst is when "that one card" is literally any card with the text "draw a card" on.
+The games that I lose which annoy me the most are the ones where it has gone a bit long and I am waiting for *that one card* to win.
+The worst is when *that one card* is literally any card with the text "draw a card" on it.
 Often it's vs UGx control piles and I have Doomsday, mana, protection in abundance but the gamestate is such where I cannot do a PTT pile so all I need is any method to dig into the pile post resolution.
-These are the losses that stick in my mind even more so than the turn 1 blowouts with :card[Blood Moon] against Moon Stompy or the "needed to dodge :card[Dz] one time" vs Delver.
-As a result I run as many cantrips as I can reasonably fit into the deck whilst still trying to retain the elements of the "Turbo" style.
+These are the losses that stick in my mind even more so than the turn 1 blowouts with :card[Blood Moon] against Moon Stompy or the "needed to dodge :card[Dz] one time" vs. Delver.
+As a result I run as many cantrips as I can reasonably fit into the deck whilst still trying to retain the elements of the *Turbo* style.
 This is why you will see some number of :card[Pre] in the deck alongside :card[Con] and the normal cantrip/cycler suite.

 ### I Tend to be Fast to Cast Doomsday, But Slow After it Resolves

-This was something I hadn't thought of before until the lovely Francobolli pointed it out in response to one of my [YouTube video uploads](https://www.youtube.com/watch?v=ZlZ9mnCRFgQ):
+This was something I hadn't thought of before until the lovely *Francobolli* pointed it out in response to one of my [YouTube video uploads](https://www.youtube.com/watch?v=ZlZ9mnCRFgQ):

-> @Doishy your play style is very much on the aggressive side to cast doomsday
+> \@Doishy your play style is very much on the aggressive side to cast doomsday
 > and then maybe conservative making the piles.
 It is good to see both those
 > perspectives.

 In this I am trying to slam Doomsday as fast as possible but will often build a pile that passes 1-3 more turns (sometimes the full five) after it resolves.
-This is why I like having Daze, why I run 3 :card[PT] and why I am almost the complete "Turbo" shell but don't go full ham on cycling effects, multiple Considers and why I run :card[CoS] in the main.
+This is why I like having Daze, why I run 3 :card[PT] and why I am almost the complete *Turbo* shell but don't go full ham on cycling effects, multiple Considers and why I run :card[CoS] in the main.

 ### I am Here to Disrespect Delver